-Chef Donald Link‘s restaurant, in addition to a rotating soup of the day, serves chicken and andouille gumbo alongside its stellar lineup of Cajun-Southern dishes.
+Chef Donald Link‘s restaurant serves chicken and andouille gumbo alongside its stellar lineup of Cajun-Southern dishes, in addition to a rotating soup of the day.
 The gumbo is an apt prelude to Cochon’s rabbit and dumplings entrée.

 Turkey and Alligator Sausage Gumbo at Parkway Bakery & Tavern

-Creative points to this favorite po-boy shop for also serving up a mean gumbo — and with distinctive proteins like turkey and alligator.
+This local’s favorite po-boy shop also serves up a mean gumbo with distinctive proteins like turkey and alligator.
 Of course, if you’re there, you’re not going to want to miss the fried shrimp po-boy (or pretty much any po-boy on the menu), so be sure to leave room after ordering the gumbo.